- Sleek styling and details

 The 2020 Chrysler Pacifica makes use of its potent powertrain for confidence-inspiring acceleration and a smooth but surprisingly responsive ride.
 We give it 7 out of 10 here, with a couple of bonus points for its impressive energy.

 All Pacifica come with a 3.6-liter V-6 found in many Fiat Chrysler products, this time with 287 horsepower and a 9-speed automatic transmission with front-wheel drive.
 Available all-wheel drive was added in spring of 2020.
 A plug-in hybrid powertrain is also available, and makes 260 horsepower from an Atkinson-cycle version of the same V-6 and a 16-kwh battery.
 Chrysler claims more than 30 miles of electric-only driving range on the Pacifica Hybrid as well.

 The familiar engine provides smooth acceleration, and while the 9-speed automatic has had its struggles in other products, we’ve got no qualms with its quick and hardly noticeable shifts here.

 The Pacifica sports front struts and rear trailing arms, as well as electric power steering, and masters them all with good tuning.
-Though it lacks available all-wheel drive like the Toyota Sienna (and all three-row crossover SUVs, for that matter), the Pacifica is composed and responsive on twistier roads, and the ride quality is excellent, putting some much more expensive vehicles on notice.
+The Pacifica is composed and responsive on twistier roads, and the ride quality is excellent, putting some much more expensive vehicles on notice.
 The steering has just enough weight to deflect small bumps but to transmit good road feel, and in low range the Pacifica can dart with impressive skill through tightly coiled roads.
 A minivan that handles?
 Bring it on—but first, tweak the brake pedal feel, which goes stiff when it needs to be more progressive.

 The Pacifica Hybrid lets more road and powertrain noise into its cabin—there’s less sound deadening—but doesn’t suffer much for the added few hundred pounds of batteries inside.